GuideSetup

 Stores with complex, nuanced, or high-consideration products tend to see the clearest upside because shoppers naturally have more questions before buying.

 If you are still evaluating tools, start with our comparison of Shopify AI shopping assistants.
+For the merchant-vs-shopper distinction, read our Sidekick vs AI shopping assistants explainer.
 If search and discovery are your bigger problem, read our guide to traditional search vs AI search.

 Try Dori on Shopify if you want product-page and storewide buying assistance in the same app.